Picture of Dr. Shezad Malik

 Malignant Mesothelioma

-Malignant mesothelioma is an extremely aggressive cancer.
-Asbestos exposure is the only known cause of this terminal illness.
-The three types of malignant mesothelioma are: Epithelioid, Sarcomatoid and Mixed type.
+Malignant mesothelioma is an extremely aggressive and severe cancer and Asbestos exposure is the only known cause of this terminal illness.
+There are three types of malignant mesothelioma, Epithelioid, Sarcomatoid and Mixed type.

 Lung Cancer

-Asbestos exposure is known to cause lung cancer.
-The combination of asbestos exposure and cigarette smoking is especially deadly.
-Scientific studies published by the U.S. Surgeon General indicate that people who smoke and were exposed to asbestos on the job are 90 times as likely to develop lung cancer as people who smoke but were never exposed to asbestos.
+Asbestos exposure is known to cause lung cancer, and the combination of asbestos exposure and cigarette smoking is extremely deadly.
+The U.S. Surgeon General scientific reports indicate that people who smoke and were exposed to asbestos on the job are 90 times as likely to develop lung cancer as people who smoke but were never exposed to asbestos.

 Asbestosis